DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/jvm-monitor/jvm-catelogy.md

 - [Expose JVM monitoring metrics with JMX Exporter](./jmx-exporter.md)
 - [Expose JVM monitoring metrics using OpenTelemetry Java Agent](./otel-java-agent.md)

-If your Java application has exposed JVM indicators, you can refer to the following documents:
+If your Java application has exposed JVM metrics, you can refer to the following documents:

 - [Java application docking observability with existing JVM metrics](./legacy-jvm.md)